quality icon

 Most expensive cars to insure in New Mexico

-Maserati Quattroporte stands out as the most expensive car to insure in New Mexico, with an average annual cost of $7,972.
+Maserati Quattroporte tops the list as the most expensive car to insure in New Mexico, at an average annual cost of $7,972.
+Below is a list of the most expensive vehicles to insure in New Mexico and their average annual premiums.

 Make ModelAverage annual premium